warrenshea/notes/book.design-systems-handbook.md

 * Technical independence
 * Marketing poteential

-Documentation is key
+### Incremental redesigns

+### General Notes
-* "If it's not documented, it doesn't exist"
+* Documentation is key "If it's not documented, it doesn't exist"

-### Incredmental redesigns
+* "Waiting room" for components before moving to codebase
+* Need to prioritize Navigation and Search/findability

 ## 5 Expanding your design system: More than the sum of its parts

+Vision Statement: to help everyone know where you're going and why Design Principles
+Process
+Voice and Tone

 ## 6 The future of design systems: To infinity and beyond